MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/client-side-log-collection/javascript.md

 #### For Web apps
 {: #for-web-apps }

-To set autoSendLog interval as 120 seconds
+To set *autoSendLog interval* as 120 seconds, see the following snippet.
 ```javascript
 ibmmfpfanalytics.enableAutoSend(true, 120);
 ```